AlibabaCloudDocs/kms/intl.en-US/Pricing/Billing.md

 Fees:

 -   Hosted keys: one CMK

+    **Note:** The CMK can be a custom hardware key.
+In this case, you are charged for hosting the CMK.
+The CMK can also be a service-managed key.
+In this case, you are charged for calling API operations by using the CMK beyond the monthly free quota of 20,000 calls.

 -   API operation calls: 750 \(250 calls to create data keys, 250 calls to encrypt the data keys, and 250 calls to decrypt the data keys\)

 The following table lists the estimated monthly costs.